chonkcheto/fish-network-docs-testing/docs/fish-network/litepaper.md

 ## Risks & Mitigations

+* **Regulatory clarity:** Risk: Viewed as unsophisticated by market participants(i.e. perceived as “another” crowdfunding platform).
-* **Regulatory clarity:** Pre‑vetted club legal docs; escalation path via registered broker-dealers and B2B partnerships.
+* **Mitigation** Pre‑vetted club legal docs; escalation path via registered broker-dealers and B2B partnerships.
 Compliance powered via established crypto infra(qualified custody, KYC/KYB identity primitives).
-* **Liquidity bootstrapping:** Initial Fish Schools raising sufficient capital; target professional emerging managers
+* **Liquidity bootstrapping:** Risk: Initial Fish Schools raising sufficient capital
-* **Manager quality:** Rigorous Organizer vetting; Shoal Leader QA and shared services.
+* **Mitigation** target professional emerging managers with rigorous Organizer vetting.
+* **Manager quality:** Risk: Unsophisticated investors lead Fish Schools and Shoals, leading to investor churn
+* **Mitigation** Fish Network conducts rigorous Organizer vetting process; VC Shoal Leads recruit and QA organizers directly.

 ## **Market Growth Vectors:**

 The Fish Network is poised to unlock tremendous value for the individual investor by leveling the playing field in venture capital.
+Once the retail equity crowdfunding market is captured, Fish Network can expand in the following avenues.

-**1) Reg A+.** Once the crowdfunding market is captured, we have the ability to expand into Reg A+ offerings above $5M.
+**1) Reg A+.** ability to move up market into Reg A+ offerings above $5M.

 **2) New Asset Classes:** Initially we are targeting the venture capital market; this model can be extended to any illiquid asset class(Alternatives including Art, Real Estate, etc) where investors may want liquidity optionality.